Kurt Rosenfeld: SPD activism 1922-1931

 After 1922 Rosenfeld's was positioned firmly on the left wing of the SPD, together with colleagues such as Paul Levi and Max Seydewitz.
-From 1927 he was one of the SPD left wingers producing "Klassenkampf" (Class Struggle"), a rather theoretical Marxist journal produced under the auspices of the SPD.
+From 1927 he was one of the SPD left wingers producing "Klassenkampf" (Class Struggle"), a rather theoretical Marxist journal published under the auspices of the SPD.
 As the political temperature rose in the later 1920s, Rosenfeld was one of those urging closer collaboration between the SPD and the Communists as a way to counter the growing menace of right wing demagoguery.
 In March 1931 he was one of the left wing Reichstag members who voted against the naval budget.
 He also continued to work as a leading defence attorney.
 Of particular note was his defence of Carl von Ossietzky in the 1931 Weltbühne case.

 Socialist Workers' Party activism 1931-1933

-In 1931 Rosenfeld was one of six left wing SPD members of parliament excluded from the SPD group in the Reichstag following a "breach of party discipline".
+In 1931 Rosenfeld was one of six left-wing SPD members of parliament excluded from the SPD group in the Reichstag following a "breach of party discipline".
 At the heart of the disagreement was the decision of the party leadership under Otto Wels to "tolerate" the Brüning government, in a desperate - and with the benefit of hindsight unsuccessful - attempt to "stabilize the tottering state" and avert a Nazi take-over.
 Rosenfeld and fellow-expellee Max Seydewitz now founded the Socialist Workers' Party ("Sozialistische Arbeiterpartei Deutschlands" / SAPD).
-Rosenfeld and Seydewitz became co-chairmen of the new party serving in the post, in Rosenfeld's case, till the early part of 1933.
+Rosenfeld and Seydewitz became co-chairmen of the new party serving, in Rosenfeld's case, till the early part of 1933.